16 Foundation Models for Economic Text and Expectations

 6. We treat synthetic agents — model-generated survey responses — as a disciplined tool for exploring expectations, with explicit limitations.

-7. We close with a summary, including common pitfalls, and three pen-and-paper exercises.
+7. We close with a summary, including common pitfalls, and four pen-and-paper exercises.

 16.3 Language Models as Probabilistic Sequence Models

 A language model is a probability distribution over sequences of tokens drawn from a finite vocabulary \(\mathcal{V}\).
 Tokens are the basic discrete units the model operates on.
 Depending on the tokenizer, a token can be a word, a subword, a punctuation mark, or a special marker.
 We will not discuss tokenization in detail.
-For the econometric analysis below, what matters is that a document is represented as a sequence \(w_{1:T} = (w_1, \ldots, w_T)\) with each \(w_t \in \mathcal{V}\), and that the model assigns a joint probability.
+For the econometric analysis below, what matters is that a document of length \(T\) is represented as a sequence \(w_{1:T} = (w_1, \ldots, w_T)\) with each \(w_t \in \mathcal{V}\), and that the model assigns a joint probability to this sequence.
+We will write realized (observed) tokens in lowercase, \(w_t\), and the corresponding random variables in uppercase, \(W_t\).
+Adopt the convention \(w_{1:0} := \varnothing\), so that conditioning on \(w_{1:0}\) means conditioning on no prior tokens.

 By the chain rule,